osrf/vrx-docker/README.md

 This repository primarily consists of the following main scripts:

-* `vrx_server/vrx-server/build_image.bash` - A script that runs `docker build ...` on the files in `vrx_server/vrx-server` to build the image.
+* `vorc_server/vorc-server/build_image.bash` - A script that runs `docker build ...` on the files in `vorc_server/vorc-server` to build the image.
 This script may take 30-60 minutes to run the first time, but is cached afterwards.
-It must be run every time the files in `vrx_server/vrx-server` are modified to not simply use the old cached versions.
+It must be run every time the files in `vorc_server/vorc-server` are modified to not simply use the old cached versions.

-* `prepare_team_wamv.bash` - A script that runs `roslaunch vrx_gazebo generate_wamv.launch ...` and stores the generated files appropriately.
+* `prepare_team.bash` - A script that sets up the directory structure for a given team

 * `prepare_task_trials.bash` - A script that runs `roslaunch vrx_gazebo generated_worlds.launch ...` and stores the generated files appropriately

-* `run_trial.bash` - A script that runs a vrx trial with a given team, task and environmental condition.
+* `run_trial.bash` - A script that runs a vorc trial with a given team, task and environmental condition.
 It requires that the above prepare scripts be called before using it.
 It is the script that runs the simulation and the competitor container.
 This is the most important script of this repository.

-* `vrx_server/vrx-server/run_vrx_trial.sh` - A script that the vrx-server container runs after entry.
+* `vorc_server/vorc-server/run_vorc_trial.sh` - A script that the vorc-server container runs after entry.
 This is the code that starts the simulation.
 Please note that you must run the build image script every time you modify this file to see the changes.
 This script is automatically called when running `run_trial.bash`

-* `generate_trial_video.bash` - A script that runs `roslaunch vrx_gazebo playback.launch ...` to playback a trial and also record it with `recordmydesktop`.
+* `generate_trial_video.bash` - A script that runs `roslaunch vorc_gazebo playback.launch ...` to playback a trial and also record it with `recordmydesktop`.
 It requires that the above run script be called before using.
 This script is not important for the running of the competition, but for visualizing and documenting progress.

 Every other script is either: